clabra/DataScience/courses/coursera/Mining Massive Datasets/theory/Week 3 AGM And Data Streams.md

 AGM is a generative model for graphs using:
 - nodes V, Communities C, Memberships M
-- each community c has a single probability pc
+- each community c has a single probability Pc

 For each pair of nodes in community A, we connect them with probability Pa.